innkuika/triv.io/SprintPlanning2.md

 ## Previous Tasks (02.10.21)

 ### Donald Lieu
-* Making an instance of a game on iOS
+* Research on making an instance of a game on iOS
 >Link of commit/Description of Work
 ### Jessica Wu
-* front-end wireframing
+* Front-end Wireframing
 >Link of commit/Description of Work
 ### Manprit Heer
-* Firebase Schema
+* Creation of Rouguh Schema for Firebase
 >Link of commit/Description of Work
 ### Roberto Lozano
-* Researc on Authentication Log-In System
+* Research on Authentication Log-In System
 >Link of commit/Description of Work
 ### Jessica Ma
 * Skeleton of app, push to Github